Understand your company's position and learn more about the options available

 A CVL should not be confused with Members’ Voluntary Liquidation (MVL) which is a liquidation option for solvent companies whose directors wish to extract funds in a cost-effective manner before bringing the company to a close.

 A CVL can only be entered into under the guidance of a licensed Insolvency Practitioner.
 An Insolvency Practitioner will be able to give you the sound, practical advice you need when dealing with a distressed company and you are highly encouraged to speak to one at the earliest signs of insolvency.
 They will be able to discuss the various options available to you and your company which may involve rescue and restructuring procedures such as Administration or a CVA.

-Once the directors or a sole director have taken the advice of a licensed Insolvency Practitioner and have concluded to commence the liquidation process, they hold a meeting of the board or directors, or in the case of a sole director document a decision of a sole director, resolving to convene a general meeting of shareholders and a decision of creditors to place the company into liquidation (“Decision Date”).
+Once the directors or a sole director have taken the advice of a licensed Insolvency Practitioner and have concluded to commence the voluntary liquidation process, they hold a meeting of the board or directors, or in the case of a sole director document a decision of a sole director, resolving to convene a general meeting of shareholders and a decision of creditors to place the company into liquidation (“Decision Date”).

 In addition a report is prepared by the Insolvency Practitioner providing a brief trading history, extracts from the company’s recent accounts and a deficiency account, detailing financial movements and assumed financial movements between the date of the last accounts and the date of liquidation.
 This report and the statement of affairs must be made available to creditors the day before the Decision Date, at the latest.

 Don't worry - there are thousands of other company directors in the same position.
 If you are struggling to keep up with your Covid loan repayments, speak to a member of the Real Business Rescue team to discuss your options.
 It's Free & Confidential.

 The team are available now - 0800 644 6080